International 14

-The International 14 is a British racing sailboat, crewed by two sailors.
+The International 14 is a International racing sailboat, crewed by two sailors.
 The class was established in 1928.

 The boat is a developmental sailing class and so the design rules and the boats themselves have changed dramatically over time to keep the International 14 at the leading edge of sailing technology.
 Many designers have contributed to the boat.

 Sailboatdata.com noted "the International 14 is a high performance 2-Man, development racing dinghy with a long history of performance developments that often been adopted in the design of later boats.
 Today, with hiking racks, a giant flat head main, and its 'skiff' like hull, an up-to-date racing model bears little resemblance to the earlier boats."

 The design became an international World Sailing class in 1928.

 Production

 The design has been built by many builders over a century of construction.
 Today it is built by Ovington Boats and Composite Craft in the United Kingdom.
 From 1946 to 1970 it was built in the United States by the W. D. Schock Corp, with 26 boats completed over that 24-year period.
 It was also at one time built by the Henderson Boat Company in North America and China New Yachts in China.